OAndreae/CSharp-9-and-.NET-5-book/README.md

 # C# 9 and .NET 5
-Solutions to 'C# and .NET 5: Modern Cross-Platform Development' by Mark J Price
+Solutions to C# and .NET 5: Modern Cross-Platform Development by Mark J Price